aharonium/opensiddur.org/posts/posts/inauguration-day-prayer-for-president-lyndon-b-johnson-by-rabbi-hyman-judah-schachtel-1965_(hyman-judah.schachtel_2015-01-23).html.md

 We ask for no miracles beyond the miracle which is always with us, if we will only use it, the power of love to transform foes into friends, slaves into free-men, the curse of war and poverty into the benediction of concord and plenty.

 May this inauguration mark.
-O Lord, the renewal of a people unafraid of the tasks of greatness, a turning point in American history when we move closer to the realization of President Johnson’s dream of a better life for every citizen, and of uniting with all who are dedicated to the continuance of humanity’s immemorial, heroic journey toward freedom and prosperity, justice, and peace.
-Amen.
+O Lord, the renewal of a people unafraid of the tasks of greatness, a turning point in American history when we move closer to the realization of President Johnson’s dream of a better life for every citizen, and of uniting with all who are dedicated to the continuance of humanity’s immemorial, heroic journey toward freedom and prosperity, justice, and peace. <em>Amen</em>.
 </div>

 <hr />